Paul Brown: Later life and death

 Brown and Katie had three sons: Robin, Mike and Pete.
 Following Katie's death of a heart attack in 1969, he married his former secretary Mary Rightsell in 1973.
 His son Robin died of cancer in 1978.
 Brown is buried at Rose Hill Cemetery in Massillon.

 Brown was succeeded by his son Mike as Bengals' team president.
 Subsequently, in 2000, Cincinnati opened a new football facility on the Ohio River, naming it Paul Brown Stadium, a name it would keep until 2022.
-Brown was elected in 1967 to the Pro Football Hall of Fame in Canton, Ohio.
+Brown was inducted in 1967 to the Pro Football Hall of Fame.
 "I feel he's as fine a coach as the game ever has had", Otto Graham said at the induction ceremony.
 "I used to cuss him out and complain but now I'm happy that I played under him."
 In 2009, Sporting News named Brown as the 12th greatest coach of all time; only two other NFL coaches were listed above him.